-The Library offers three group study rooms as well as a special needs’ room and a graduate student study room.
+The Library offers six group study rooms as well as a special needs’ room, a silent study room and a graduate student study room.
 Two people must be present to get the key for a group study room reservation.
-These rooms can be booked for 3-hour periods by contacting the library service desk in person, by phone (613-236-1393 x2357), or by email: firstname.lastname@example.org.
+These rooms can be booked for 3-hour periods by contacting the Library service desk in person, by phone (613-236-1393 x2357), or by email: email@example.com.

 Studios are small office spaces within the Library that are available for rental.

 The Library has several studios that are available to be rented by students, professors and researchers.
 If you are interested in renting a studio, please contact the Library to find out if a studio is available and to book an appointment to visit one.
 You can contact us by email at firstname.lastname@example.org or by phone at 613-236-1393, ext.
 2357.